Yiyi-Luo/Yiyi-Luo/README.md

 ### What I'm up to:
 * I am currently working on a project that leverages time series analysis to examine McDonald's market trends over time.
 The objective is to monitor shifts in customer opinions to foresee market changes and adjust strategies accordingly.
 * Open to collaborate on data and machine learning projects that tell interesting stories and/or have a social impact
-* Ask me about creating complex data visualizations or using Python to generate dynamic SQL queries and Excel reports.
+* Ask me about creating complex data visualizations or utilizing generative AI.
-* Goal: Visit all 62 National Parks!
+* Goal: build a robot that can talk back to me!

 ### Connect with me: